Here and Now (2018 film)

 Here and Now (originally titled Best Day of My Life and later Blue Night) is a 2018 American romantic drama film directed by Fabien Constant, starring Sarah Jessica Parker and Simon Baker.
 It has been described as an homage to the 1962 Agnès Varda film Cléo from 5 to 7.
 The film was shot in 16 days in New York City, and follows Vivienne (Parker), a singer who is diagnosed with a glioblastoma.

 It had its world premiere at the Tribeca Film Festival on April 19, 2018.
-It was released in the United States on November 9, 2018, by Paramount Pictures.
+It was released in the United States on November 9, 2018, by AMBI Distribution and Paramount Pictures.

 Plot

 The film starts with a close-up of Vivienne's (Sarah Jessica Parker) trembling blue eyes.
 Vivienne receives a call from her manager, Ben (Common), that she is late for a rehearsal.
 Afterwards, Vivienne finds out from her doctor, Dr. Marianne Holt (Mary Beth Peil), that she has a terminal brain tumor.
 After the visit with Dr. Holt, Vivienne walks aimlessly around New York City.
 She receives multiple phone calls from her mother, Jeanne (Jacqueline Bisset).
 Vivienne finally reaches the studio and is greeted by Ben.
 He informs her that she has an interview right after the rehearsal.
 As she approaches her bandmates, she apologizes for being late.
 She begins hugging everyone else except the drummer, Jordan (Taylor Kinney).
 After the rehearsal, Jordan asks Vivienne out for coffee and is refused due to the interview.
-Their fingers linger on his drum set, implying that they are in a romantic relationship.
+Their fingers linger on his drum set, implying they are in a romantic relationship.
 Afterward, Vivienne goes up to the second floor with Jordan.
 They begin making out passionately.

 Afterwards, Vivienne continues to wander around aimlessly as she makes her way to the interview.
 She passes by a clothing store and buys an expensive dress.
 She then attends the interview but does not seem like she is into the conversation with the interviewer, Oona (Phillipa Soo).
 After the interview, Vivienne meets Ray (Michael Potts).
 Their conversation ends with Vivienne rushing off for her Lyft.
-Throughout her Lyft ride, Sami (Waleed Zuaiter), the Lyft driver, gets in a heated argument over the phone.
+Throughout her Lyft ride, Sami (Waleed Zuaiter), the Lyft driver, gets into a heated argument over the phone.
 Vivienne, visibly uncomfortable in her Lyft ride, demands to get off early.
 She returns home and is greeted by her mother who bombards her with questions.
 Vivienne becomes increasingly annoyed and replies rudely to Jeanne.
 Jeanne apologizes to her and leaves the kitchen.
 After drinking a glass of wine, Vivienne locks herself in her room, sees a picture of her daughter, Lucie (Gus Birney), and starts crying.
-She realizes what she has done to her mother and went out to apologize and hugs her.
+She realizes what she has done to her mother and goes out to apologize and hug her.
 Subsequently, she recalls that she has left her dress in her Lyft and calls Sami to retrieve it.
 Sami arrives outside Vivienne's house to return her dress.
 As he is about to drive off, Vivienne halts him and asks if she can catch a ride.
 Sami rejects her request and drives off.